MiguelOteo/Telemedicine-Rest-API/README.md

 Lastly, select the option "Server runtime" and add the "Apache Tomcat vX.0 (The version you dowloaded on step 1)".

-### 3. Libraries configuration
+### 3. Maven dependencies

-This project requires the addition of three .jar to work, paste them in "WebContent/WEB-INF/lib".
+This project uises the following Maven dependencies

 1. gson .jar (Link: https://jar-download.com/artifacts/com.google.code.gson/gson/2.8.2/source-code)
 2. json .jar (Link: https://jar-download.com/artifacts/org.json)
 3. mysql-connector-java .jar (Link: https://dev.mysql.com/downloads/windows/installer/8.0.html)

-Lastly, add them to the project build path.

 ## Reminder
 This API it is used to handle a MySQL database, for this project to work MySQL server needs to be created for the API to access it.